fairy-stockfish/variant-nnue-tools/docs/generate_training_data.md

 It is recommended to set the `PruneAtShallowDepth` UCI option to `false` as it will increase the quality of fixed depth searches.

-It is recommended to keep the `EnableTranspositionTable` UCI option at the default `true` value as it will make the generation process faster without noticably harming the uniformity of the data.
+It is recommended to keep the `EnableTranspositionTable` UCI option at the default `true` value as it will make the generation process faster without noticeably harming the uniformity of the data.

 `generate_training_data` takes named parameters in the form of `generate_training_data param_1_name param_1_value param_2_name param_2_value ...`.